-This year-long course is intended for junior and senior students who have successfully completed Alg I or Algebra IB and Geometry.
-The course is fully aligned to the topics and rigor of the Common Core State Standards for Mathematics and satisfies one full credit towards the mathematics graduation requirement.
+This year-long course is intended for junior and senior students who have successfully completed Alg I and Geometry.
+The course is fully aligned to the topics and rigor of the Ohio State Standards for Mathematics and satisfies one full credit towards the mathematics graduation requirement.
 The topics include 21st century skills and problem solving that makes use of a deepening understanding of algebraic properties, concepts and operations.
 Students will explore families of functions, use different number systems, and use algebra to model and solve problem situations.